federicotorrielli/LLMKBAugmentation/README.md

-# Extracting Semantic Knowledge from Large Language Models
+# Expanding Horizons or Hitting Walls?
+The Potential and Limitations of LLMs for Augmenting Lexical Knowledge Bases

 ## Introduction